Franklin Athletic Club: 1902 bidding war

-1903 Pre-season
+1903 pre-season

 To avoid being out bid again by Oil City for football talent, Franklin's manager Dave Printz recruited an every star player inside of Pennsylvania to play for Franklin.
 After the team's loss against Oil City, Printz attended the first National Football League championship game between the Pittsburgh Stars and Philadelphia Athletics.
 Immediately after the game, Printz signed every important player in sight to Franklin.

 After seeing what Printz had done, Oil City forfeited their season due to a lack of players.
 All of the money that was to be gambled on the 1903 football contests between Franklin and Oil City, sat in a bank escrow account and was later returned to the gamblers.

 1903 season

 With every major football star under contract with Franklin, Printz decided to open up a challenge to every major professional football club in Pennsylvania.
 Many stars from the first NFL played for Franklin including Blondy Wallace and Eddie Wood who later became one of the first players to catch forward passes when they became legal in 1906.
 The team marched its way to a 10–0 record.
 Franklin then defeated the East End Athletic Association (of Pittsburgh), which consisted of the ringers that defeated them the year before, 23–0.

+The Franklin team played all of their games in 1903 (except the final two at Madison Square Garden) at home at Franklin's Athletic Park.
+The field no longer exists which has many asking where was it located.
+In a newspaper bonus book titled “Fifty Years of the Baseball War Between Franklin and Oil City,” an article states that in 1902, a baseball advocate named General John A. Wiley and newspaperman William R. Smith secured a suitable spot to build Franklin’s Athletic Park a dual purpose field that was fenced in and had grandstands.
+The parcel of land they bought was on Liberty St, at the corner of 1st St., and ran from Liberty to Elk.
+They purchased the land from the James Bleakely Estate (500 feet of ground) and from George Allen (another 100 feet).
+After it was fenced in, the parcel was 320 feet wide x 610 feet long.
+After the fence and bleachers were erected, a ticket booth and dressing rooms were built on site.